planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Deprivation

 Amid fantastic perils, it is still possible to suffer from basic thirst, hunger, fatigue, and suffocation.
 An adventurer needs one serving of rations, a canteen (liter or so) of water each day, roughly six hours of rest, and ample air.
-Lacking these can have real effects, and when Strain exceeds Mettle, the character has died of them:
+Lacking these can have real effects, and when Strain exceeds CONCEPT, the character has died of them:

--   **Hunger:** every day without food inflicts 1 Strain.
-A hungry character may alienate others due to irritability as a Twist.
-Hungry characters can stretch the days between Strain by finding scraps of food or being less active.
-Rolling 0-1 (1d6 ÷ 3 + 1) is also fair.
--   **Thirst:** each day without water inflicts 3 Strain.
-A Thirsty character may faint as a Twist.
-Rolling 1-3 (1d6 ÷ 2) is also fair.
--   **Fatigue:** each day without rest lowers inflicts 2 Strain.
-A Tired character may hallucinate or even fall asleep as a Twist.
-Only fatal if the character is prevented from falling asleep entirely, otherwise they pass out when Strain equals Mettle.
-Rolling 1-2 (1d6 ÷ 2) is also fair.
 -   **Suffocation:** each Round without air inflicts 1 Strain.
 This is a rapid effect and rarely lasts long enough to bother writing down as a Status.

 The days or rounds given are based on a very active adventure.
 A party taking things easy or scrounging here and there can last longer, but this is up to the Guide’s discretion.